Nigerian Spy Chief Caught With $43 Million in Cash Is Suspended

 File this one under “oops.”
 The head of Nigeria’s spy agency had $43 million of cash just lying around in one of his apartments.

-Anti-corruption investigators became suspicious of Ayo Oke, head of Nigeria’s National Intelligence Agency, after a tip-off that a “haggard” looking woman wearing “dirty clothes” kept taking bags in and out of his seventh-story apartment in the country’s capital of Lagos.
+Anti-corruption investigators became suspicious of Ayo Oke, head of Nigeria’s National Intelligence Agency, after a tip-off that a “haggard” looking woman wearing “dirty clothes” kept taking bags in and out of his seventh-story apartment in Lagos.
 So, on April 12, they raided his apartment and stumbled onto the mother lode.
 In the four-bedroom apartment, they found “neatly arranged” stacks of $43 million in U.S. dollars, sealed and hidden in various wardrobes and cabinets.
 They also found $36,000 worth of British pounds and $75,000 worth of Nigerian naira.

 Nigeria’s anti-corruption body, the Economic and Financial Crimes Commission, said it suspected the funds were linked to unlawful activities.
 Oke has’t yet made a public statement, but unnamed intelligence sources told local media there’s nothing to see here, and the cash was just being held for covert operations.